 - Inbound Links (also known as backlinks):

 These refer to links which are from other websites which link to your site.
 This is a key factor in SEO.
 Seriously, it used to be the main factor but there have been a few tweaks.
 You want the links to your sites to be from reputable sites, i.e. you can’t set up a random website and put a whole heap of links back to your site just to increase your SEO (this is what dodgy SEO companies do!).
 Obviously this isn’t something you can magic up, but the best ways to increase these links are guest posting, link swaps or just creating content which is shared and linked to naturally from other sites.
+The best links often come from something called “Niche Edits” or “Curated Links”.
+Me personally, I order these from Konker.
 Remember, when you write a share the love post, not only are you making the blogger happy – you’re making google happy too!
 (A Branch of Holly recently wrote an awesome posts about this too!)

 - Outbound Links: